No Products in the Cart

 Lemongrass, (citronella), is a tall, stalky plant with a fresh, lemony aroma and a citrus flavour.
-It has been used as a folk remedy for centuries to promote sleep, relieve pain, and boost immunity.
-One of the most popular ways to enjoy lemongrass is in tea.
+It has been used as a folk remedy for centuries.

 Elderflower is naturally sweet and adds just the right subtle floral flavour to appeal to children and adults.

 Rose hips are the round, seed-filled bulbs found underneath rose petals.
 Unlike rose blossoms, which bloom in the spring and summer months, rose hips generally grow after the petals have bloomed and started falling off, which is usually in early to mid-Autumn.
 In fact, they’re considered sweeter when picked after the first frost of the season.

 This tiny red berry packs quite a punch.
 Their most common uses include sweet beverage concoctions, or are made into jams and jellies.

 Hibiscus flowers come in many colours.
 They can be red, yellow, white, or peach-coloured, and can be as big as 6 inches wide.
 Hibiscus tea is made from a mixture of dried hibiscus flowers, leaves, and dark red calyces (the cup-shaped centres of the flowers).
 After the flower finishes blooming, the petals fall off and the calyces turn into pods.
 These hold the plant’s seeds.
 Calyces are often the main ingredients in herbal drinks containing hibiscus.

 We wanted our tea to look beautiful as well as taste it – that’s where the cornflowers come in to add a fabulous blue hue.